mybb/mybb/inc/src/View/ARCHITECTURE.md

 - #### Hierarchy
   `HierarchicalViewlet` provides **vertical resolution and merging** of entities and their properties.

-  It accepts Plugin Viewlets as as the inheritance base, and uses the Theme's defined inheritance.
+  It accepts Plugin Viewlets as the inheritance base, and uses the Theme's defined inheritance.

   The Hierarchical Viewlet functions as a single set of metadata and Resources for reading, and a dispatcher for write operations.